NathanJepson/WDAC-Framework/README.md

 Get-WDACEvents -MaxEvents 200 -RemoteMachine PC1 -PolicyGUID "86b19455-6a4d-40dc-9dcb-8598e3c5eb1a" -SignerInformation -PEEvents | Register-WDACEvents -Level Publisher -Verbose | Approve-WDACRulesFilter -PolicyGUID "86b19455-6a4d-40dc-9dcb-8598e3c5eb1a" -Level Publisher -Fallbacks Hash -Purge -Verbose
 ```

-When running this, you will see a pseudo-shell console that look like this:
+When running this, you will see a pseudo-shell console that looks like this:
 ```
 Do you trust the app C:\Users\User1\Downloads\Firefox Installer.exe with SHA256 Flat Hash 93A2AD1E8FEA2402E3C94B18093045C7AB78B8D2067172A9D942031697F73254 ?: ([Y]
 (Yes); [N] (NO); [S] (SKIP); [B] (BLOCK); [/ or COMM] (Add a comment about the app); [A or E] (Expand / View App Info); [C] (Expand / View Certificate + Publisher